The 2023-2024 application is closed.

 |

-Teaching Assistants | - Submit an Employer Verification Form; and
+Teaching Assistants | - Submit a Teaching Asst Employer Verification Form; AND

 *Applicants with teaching certificates are ineligible for the award |

-Service Obligation Requirement
+Service Obligation Requirement:

 An applicant awarded the Teaching Fellows for Maryland Scholarship must sign and return a promissory note agreeing to begin fulfillment of the service obligation as follows:

-- For a recipient who receives a scholarship as an undergraduate student, the service obligation is 1 year for each year that the recipient receives a scholarship.
+- For a recipient who receives a scholarship as an undergraduate or graduate

-Eligible Institutions
+Eligible Institutions:

 The Teaching Fellows for Maryland Scholarship may be used at a:

-Maryland public senior higher education institution that possesses a certificate of approval from the Commission and has a department, school, or college of education, or
+- Maryland public senior higher education institution that possesses a certificate of approval from the Commission and has a department, school, or college of education, or

-Maryland private non-profit institution of higher education that possesses a certificate of approval from the Commission, has a department, school, or college of education, and agrees to provide a matching grant to an undergraduate or graduate student who receives a Teaching Fellows of Maryland scholarship.
+- Maryland private non-profit institution of higher education that possesses a certificate of approval from the Commission, has a department, school, or college of education, and agrees to provide a matching grant to an undergraduate or graduate student who receives a Teaching Fellows of Maryland scholarship.

-For the 2023-2024 application cycle, the following private non-profit institutions are participating in the Teaching Fellows of Maryland Scholarship program:
+For the 2025-2026 application cycle, the following private non-profit institutions are participating in the Teaching Fellows of Maryland Scholarship program:

 - Goucher College (Undergraduate students)